Farruxh/Currency-Changer/README.md

 ## **Overview**

-This project is a currency converter built using **React** and **React Native**.
+This project is a currency converter built using **React**.
 It is a demonstration of my learning journey with React, including React hooks, components, and custom hooks.

 Another version of a currency converter is available on my GitHub profile, which was created using plain **JavaScript, HTML, and CSS**.
 However, this project takes a step further, utilizing React's capabilities to build a more robust and dynamic application.